Estonia in the Eurovision Song Contest 2022: Quarter-finals

-Four quarter-finals took place on 20 November, 27 November, 4 December and 11 December 2021 at the ERR studios, hosted by previous Estonian Eurovision Song Contest entrants Tanel Padar and Eda-Ines Etti (first quarter-final), Uku Suviste and Tanja Mihhailova-Saar (second quarter-final), Ott Lepland and Laura Põldvere (third quarter-final), and Getter Jaani and Jüri Pootsmann (fourth quarter-final).
-In each quarter-final ten songs, revealed five days prior to each show, competed for the first three spots in the semi-finals with the outcome decided upon by a public televote.
-The remaining two qualifiers were decided by a jury panel between the remaining non-qualifiers.
+The four quarter-finals took place on 20 November, 27 November, 4 December and 11 December 2021 at the ERR studios in Tallinn, hosted by previous Estonian Eurovision Song Contest entrants: Tanel Padar and Eda-Ines Etti in the first quarter-final, Uku Suviste and Tanja Mihhailova-Saar in the second quarter-final, Ott Lepland and Laura Põldvere in the third quarter-final, and Getter Jaani and Jüri Pootsmann in the fourth quarter-final.
+In each quarter-final ten songs competed for the first three spots in the semi-finals with the outcome decided upon by a public televote which registered a total of 33,050 votes across the four quarter-finals; the remaining two qualifiers were decided by a jury panel between the remaining non-qualifiers.
 The jury panel that voted in the quarter-finals consisted of Sissi Nylia Benita, Synne Valtri, Egert Milder, Kadri Koppel, Olav Osolin, Bert Järvet, Vaido Pannel and Andres Puusepp.
-The public vote across the four quarter-finals registered an average of 8,000 votes.

 Semi-finals

-Two semi-finals took place on 3 February 2022 at the Saku Suurhall in Tallinn, hosted by Priit Loog and previous Estonian Eurovision Song Contest entrant Maarja-Liis Ilus.
-In each semi-final ten songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote, with the fifth qualifier decided by an additional televote between the remaining non-qualifiers.
+The two semi-finals took place on 3 and 5 February 2022 at the Saku Suurhall in Tallinn, hosted by Priit Loog and previous Estonian Eurovision Song Contest entrant Maarja-Liis Ilus.
+In each semi-final ten songs competed for the first four spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 18,716 votes in the first semi-final and 18,195 votes in the second semi-final; the remaining two qualifiers were decided by an additional televote between the remaining non-qualifiers which registered 6,205 votes in the first semi-final and 6,066 votes in the second semi-final.
 The jury panel that voted in the semi-finals consisted of Alar Kotkas, Inger, Rolf Roosalu, Tanja Mihhailova-Saar, Kadri Tali, Villemdrillem, Margus Kamlat, Mari-Liis Männik, Elina Born, Mihkel Mattisen and Maris Järva.
-The public vote in the first semi-final registered 18,716 votes in the first round and 6,205 votes in the second round, while the public vote in the second semi-final registered 18,195 votes in the first round and 6,066 votes in the second round.